LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 so, that his demise could be imminent!
 Since this pattern existed

-throughout the thirteen years we'd been friends, I couldn't help but
+throughout the thirteen years we'd been good friends, I couldn't help

-himself with each dreaded disease?
-I finally asked what changes
+so often, and diagnosing himself with each dreaded disease?

 This same "friend"